OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Study Guide___CompTIA Security +.md

 						- {{cloze accidental alteration, ie, typos.}}
 						  logseq.order-list-type:: number
 				- #### Denial
+				  collapsed:: true
 					- What is **Denial**? #card
 						- {{cloze denial is the disruption of an authorized user's legitimate access to information.}}
 					- What principle of the ((65b5c362-a65b-4496-a9ed-e4e947d8d6e1)) does **denial** violate? #card
 						- {{cloze Denial events violate the principle of avaliability.}}
 					- What are some examples of **denial** events? #card
+						- {{cloze Distributed denial-of-service (DDoS) attacks}}
+						  logseq.order-list-type:: number
+						- {{cloze The failure of a critical server}}
-					- distributed denial of service (DDoS). logseq.order-list-type:: number
+						  logseq.order-list-type:: number
+						- {{cloze Natural activity, such as natural disasters that impact a communication circuit.}}
-					- logseq.order-list-type:: number
+						  logseq.order-list-type:: number
 				-